 The working group was only convened in February of 2004.
 They had less than six months on task.
 The short time on the matter may explain why some pretty important studies were omitted from consideration.
 For instance, the paper supporting same-sex marriage did not mention Stanley Kurtz's work, on the impact of same-sex domestic partnerships in Europe.
 The paper supporting same-sex parenting also did not mention a 1996 Children Australia study that compared children of straight married, straight cohabiting, and gay cohabiting couples on measures of school performance and social adjustment.
-The report by Sotirios Sarantakos found that "in the majority of cases, the most successful are children of married couples, followed by children of (cohabiting) homosexual couples."
+The report by Sotirios Sarantakos found that "in the majority of cases, the most successful are children of married couples, followed by children of cohabiting (straight) couples and finally by children of (cohabiting) homosexual couples."